apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query.md

 ### Similarity Queries

-Oak supports similarity queries when using the Lucene full-text index.
+Oak supports similarity queries when using the Lucene or Solr indexes.
 For example, the following query will return nodes that have similar content than the node /test/a: